sbstjn/jwkserve/README.md

 ### Docker Compose

-You can use `jwkserve` with docker compose as well:
+Use `jwkserve` with Docker Compose:

 ```yaml
 services: